 Subpath Calibration and Tree Pruning.
 In order to improve the accuracy of our system, we take the advantage of the keypad dimension to calibrate subpaths.
 Intuitively, the distance of a subpath should not exceed the dimension of a keypad.
 Therefore, if the estimated distance of a subpath exceeds the dimension of a keypad, our system replaces the estimated distance of the particular subpath with the possible longest distance on the keypad.
-In addition, since every non-leaf node in a PIN-sequence tree has 10 child nodes, the jth level has 10^{j} nodes.
-Apparently, it is not necessary to store and calculate the Euclidean distance in every node or sort the accumulated distances of the PIN candidates for the entire PIN space.
-Our algorithm prunes the tree by keeping the nodes with the least m accumulated Euclidean distances for each tree level.
-In this way, leaf nodes are largely reduced from 10^N to m, where N is the length of the PIN sequence.
-In this paper, we set $m = min(10^{j}, 100)$ in our algorithm for the tree level j, which balances the tree size and algorithm performance.
-Compared to our algorithm without tree pruning, the running time of our algorithm with tree pruning is reduced from $O(2^N)$ to O(N) when N is greater than 2.
+In addition, since every non-leaf node in a PIN-sequence tree has 10 child nodes, the j^{th} level has 10^j nodes.
+Apparently, it is not necessary to store and calculate the Euclidean distance in every node.
+Our algorithm prunes the tree by keeping the child nodes with the least m accumulated Euclidean distances for each parent node.
+In this way, leaf nodes are largely reduced from 10^N to m^N , where N is the length of the PIN sequence.
+In our experiments, we set m = 4, which balances the tree size and produces good performance.